 UNRAVELLING THE TIFFANY, TIFFANIE AND TIFFANY/CHANTILLY

 Let’s get one thing straight – the Tiffany/Chantilly is not a Longhaired Burmese.
 It isn’t related to the Burmese and it has never been bred to the Burmese.
 The misconception arose because the early cats were solid chocolate and one of the breeders also bred Burmese cats so the cat-loving public assumed these longhaired cats were longhaired versions of her Burmese.
 And for a while they were even advertised under that name because they were so rare that no-one knew what a Tiffany (now called a Chantilly/Tiffany) was.
-They are so rare that existing Tiffany/Chantilly lines are still outcrossed to Nebelungs, Havana Browns and Somalis . . . but definitely not to Balinese, Oriental Longhairs or Asian Longhairs.
+They became so rare that existing Tiffany/Chantilly lines had to be outcrossed to Nebelungs, Havana Browns and Somalis . . . but definitely not to Balinese, Oriental Longhairs or Asian Longhairs.

 The American Tiffany (Tiffany/Chantilly) is also not related to the British Tiffanie or Australian Tiffanie.
 It was developed (twice!) in North America between 1967 and 1987 from non-pedigree cats and while it resembles a semi-longhaired Burmese in both type and name, it is not related to that breed.
 Burmese kittens are born with lighter coats and dark paw pads, but Tiffany/Chantilly kittens are born dark with pink paw pads.
 All Tiffany/Chantilly cats in the USA must not have any Burmese blood.